Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-moon-of-otto/_index.md

 Be the biggest, be the best

-But he forgets the power of revenge
+Ignoring the powers of revenge

 &nbsp;